roryl/future.lucee/README.md

 </cfscript>
 ```

+Each future in the chain gets a reference to previous future so that errors or the data can be checked.
+When using the Then mehtod, the prior future is guaranteed to have completed.

 What is going on behind the scenes is when the second future fires, it calls get() on the first.
-This is a convenience over manually chaining futures by referencing previous futures, which could be done like so:
+This is a convenience over manually setting up a chain of futures by referencing previous futures.
+But ordering the execution of futures is also possible like so:

 ```coldfusion
 var firstFuture = new future(function(){